tradege/PropTradePro/SETUP_GUIDE.md

-# PropTradePro - Setup Guide
+# MarketEdgePros - Setup Guide

-This guide will help you set up and run the PropTradePro platform locally.
+This guide will help you set up and run the MarketEdgePros platform locally.

 ---